umnya-is-a-god/ssb/.github/Sing-Box-Windows-en.md

 ### 3) Create a shortcut for this .cmd or .bat file

-Then change the settings of the shortcut to run it as admin.
+Then change the settings of the shortcut to run it as admin:

 ![w2](https://github.com/user-attachments/assets/18d9550a-0ba1-4331-b8b3-d80edd3a7362)